 Get Rid of Any Pests

 Nearly all outdoor A/C units are positioned on a concrete slab or other platform, allowing them a level base of operation.
 However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, limiting the performance of the air conditioner.
-Every now and then, look at your outdoor component to make sure that the base continues to stay level.
+Every now and then, look at your outdoor component to ensure that the base continues to stay level.